commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 - `beforeCreateCallback`
 a filter function which can be applied on a product draft before a request to create it on CTP is issued.
-It allows the user to intercept product creates requests modify the draft before the create request is sent to CTP API.
+It allows the user to intercept product create requests modify the draft before the create request is sent to CTP API.

 - `allowUuid`
 a flag, if set to `true`, enables the user to use keys with UUID format for references.
 By default, it is set to `false`.